microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulkrestore.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the entity that performs a bulk restore action with the executeAction API.
-Perform a bulk restore for a set of Cloud PCs with associated Cloud PC ID and restore point date time.
-If some of the devices don't have any snapshots to restore, they are set as restore failed, while the others with snapshots still be triggered restore.
+Perform a bulk restore for a set of Cloud PCs with associated Cloud PC ID and restore point.
+If some of the devices don't have any snapshots to restore, they are set as restore failed, while the others with snapshots still be triggered successfully.

 Inherits from [cloudPcBulkAction](../resources/cloudpcbulkaction.md).